 A septic tank is rarely thought of unless it stops working correctly.
-Know the signs of trouble and call a septic tank repair service if any of the following problems occur.
+Know the signs of trouble and call a septic service lebanon pa if any of the following problems occur.

 The Smell of Sewage

 If the stench of a sewer happens inside of your home, this could be an early warning sign that your tank is filling up or is damaged.
 If the smell only occurs when you are outside, your drain field could be showing signs of distress.
 Either way, a professional needs to be contacted to better identify and fix the trouble.